 A Guide to Travel Guides

 In May of 2001 I left the North American continent for the first time, a three week trip to India with 23 other Georgia university faculty.
 It was overwhelming but fabulous, and I've travelled quite a bit since then.
 Driving, flying, with friends, alone ...
-Guide books are useful to orient yourself to a place, and find out where you want to go.
-Which ones will suit you best is very much a question of personal temperment.
+Which guide book will suit you best is very much a question of personal temperment.
 These are observations from my use of some of them.
-As you'll see, I prefer Rough Guides.

 AAA Guide Books